-In Conclusion, using a task bar may benefit some students with ADHD while they complete independent work in the classroom.
+In conclusion, using a task bar may benefit some students with ADHD while they complete independent work in the classroom.
 A review of the related research indicates that there has been an increase in students work habits after the task bar has been implemented in some of the studies.
 Even though some studies did not indicate that student’s behavior improved, their negative behaviors did not increase either.
 Based on the study that this researcher completed, the students work completion did improve.
 The question remains on whether or not this type of task bar would be beneficial across different grade levels with a variety of students.
 Overall the task bar may benefit some students but may not work consistently with other students.